Jack000/Expose/readme.md

 	mycustomvar: foo
 	---

-this will cause {{ mycustomvar }} to be replaced by "foo", in this particular post
+this will cause {{mycustomvar}} to be replaced by "foo", in this particular post

 #### Additional notes: